ankitraj4096/HabitFlow/HELP_SUPPORT.md

 **Platform:** Android (Flutter)
 **Minimum Android Version:** Android 5.0 (API 21)
 **App Size:** ~25MB
-**License:** Open Source (MIT License)
+**License:** Source-Available (See LICENSE)

 **Check for updates:** [GitHub Releases](https://github.com/ankitraj4096/HabitFlow/releases)

 **What's New in 1.0.0:**
 - 🎉 Initial release
 - ⏱️ Task timers with pause/resume
+- 🔄 Daily recurring tasks with history tracking
 - 👥 Friend system and task assignments
 - 🏆 17-tier progression system (0 to 100,000 tasks)
 - 🎨 Theme customization with unique tier colors
-- 📝 Note-taking for tasks
+- 📝 Note-taking for tasks with cloud sync
 - ☁️ Cloud sync across devices
-- 🧹 Automatic data cleanup
+- 🧹 Automatic data cleanup (3+ months)
 - ✨ Animated icons for top tiers
-- 📊 Achievements and progress tracking
+- 📊 Activity heatmap and progress tracking
+- 📱 Background timer notifications
+- 👀 View friend's daily completed tasks
+- 🗓️ Tap any heatmap date to see completed tasks

 ---

 ## 💡 Tips for Success

+- **Use recurring tasks for habits** - Mark daily habits (exercise, reading) as recurring to track consistency
 - **Set realistic timer durations** - Start with shorter times and build up
 - **Connect with friends** - Accountability helps you stay consistent
 - **Check your tier progress** - Small wins motivate bigger achievements
 - **Complete tasks daily** - Build streaks for maximum progress
+- **Tap on heatmap dates** - Review your past accomplishments to stay motivated
 - **Customize your theme** - Make the app feel like yours!
 - **Add notes to complex tasks** - Break down big goals into smaller steps
 - **Use task assignments** - Challenge friends to stay motivated together
 - **Keep your app updated** - New features and fixes are released regularly
+- **Check recurring task history** - See your streaks and stay motivated!
+- **Enable notifications** - Never miss a running timer
 - **Don't rush to The Ascended** - Focus on building real habits, not just numbers
 - **Celebrate milestones** - Each tier unlock is an achievement worth celebrating!